senzee1984/InflativeLoading/README.md

 Motivated and inspired by some classic and modern tools and techniques, InflativeLoading is a tool that can dynamically convert a native EXE to PIC shellcode.

+**In short, InflativeLoading generates and appends a shellcode stub to a dumped PE main module.**

 The tool consists of two components: `DumpPEFromMemory.exe` and `InflativeLoading.py`.

 ## Included Components